zwsq/nexus-retention-policy-tool/readme.md

 A: The tool only deletes based on age and count.
 Use `protected_tags` to prevent deletion of critical images.

 **Q: Can I undo deletions?**
 A: No, deletions are permanent.
-Always test with `dry_run: true` first and review the logs.
+Always test without `--exec` flag first and review the logs.

 **Q: Does this work with Nexus 2?**
 A: No, this tool is designed for Nexus Repository Manager 3 only.